Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Coniston, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Coniston averaged around 7 new dwelling approvals annually over the past five financial years.
-This totals an estimated 38 homes.
-So far in FY26, 1 approval has been recorded.
-Over these five years, there was an average of 0.3 new residents per year arriving per new home.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Coniston averaged approximately 7 new dwelling approvals annually over the past 5 financial years, totalling an estimated 37 homes.
+As of FY26, 1 approval has been recorded.
+Over these 5 years, an average of 0.7 new residents arrived per new home constructed.
+This suggests that new construction is meeting or exceeding demand, providing more housing options and facilitating population growth.

-New construction has matched or outpaced demand, offering buyers more options and enabling population growth that could exceed current expectations.
-The average value of new properties constructed is $536,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, $1.9 million in commercial development approvals have been recorded, demonstrating the area's residential nature.
-New building activity shows 12.0% detached houses and 88.0% attached dwellings, creating more affordable entry points for downsizers, investors, and first-home buyers.
+The average value of new properties under construction is $536,000, indicating a focus on the premium segment with upmarket properties.
+In FY26, $1.9 million in commercial development approvals have been recorded, reflecting the area's residential nature.
+Building activity shows 12.0% detached houses and 88.0% attached dwellings, favouring higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+This shift is notable compared to the current housing composition of 51.0% houses, indicating decreasing availability of developable sites and changing lifestyles.

 Frequently Asked Questions - Development